Junedayday/mysqlmapper/README.md

 if err != nil {
     return err
 }
-rows, err := db.Query("select id,username,user_addr from table")
-if err != nil {
+// result shouldn't be null. if it is, please use ifnull() in sql rows, err := db.Query("select id,username,user_addr from table") if err != nil {
     return err